 For cold-smoking, the tube is the cheap, easy, low-tech way of getting started.
 Anything else is probably going to be more work/money.
+If you’re in the market for a new smoker that is hands off, consider adding a pellet style grill to your BBQ arsenal.
 For hot-smoking, the DIY alternative is to wrap a handful of wood chips into a foil packet, punch holes in the packet, then set the packet on the coals/over the gas burner.
 This will not provide anywhere near the amount of smoke time or control as a tube, but it’s very simple.

 How to Use It